Sign In Register

 Is Burlington a Good Place to Live?

-Based on current data, Burlington receives an overall livability score of 4.7 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, affordable housing, a low poverty rate.
-Burlington stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Burlington receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, a highly educated population, affordable housing, abundant sunshine.
+Areas to be aware of include a high uninsured rate.
+Burlington offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs